 \subsection{Related Work}

+\textbf{Geometry of Neural Representations.} Previous work has sought to characterize how representational geometry, often measured through spectral quantities like the participation ratio (the squared ratio of the $l_1$ and $l_2$ norms of the eigenvalues of the covariance matrix), shapes different aspects of performance on downstream tasks \citep{fusi2016neurons}. \citet{elmoznino2022high} found that high dimensionality in ANN representations was associated with ability to both predict neural data and generalize to unseen categories. \citet{stringer2019high} observed that the spectrum of the representation of natural images in mouse cortex follows a power law with a decay coefficient near 1, and \citet{agrawal2022alpha} report that (in artifical representations) the proximity of the spectral decay coefficient to one is an effective predictor of how well a representation will generalize to downstream tasks.

-Our methodology is closely related to and inspired by recent advances in contrastive self-supervised representation learning (SSL), but has a distinctly different motivation and formulation.
+\textbf{Self-Supervised Learning.} Our methodology is related to (and inspired by) recent advances in contrastive self-supervised representation learning (SSL), but has a distinctly different motivation and formulation.
 Many recent frameworks craft objectives that are designed to maximize the mutual information between representations of different views of the same object \citep{oord2018representation, chen2020simple, oord2018representation, tian2020contrastive, bachman2019learning}).
-However, estimating mutual information in high dimensional feature spaces has proven difficult \citep{belghazi2018mutual}, and furthermore it is not clear that more closely approximating mutual information in the objective yields improved representations \citep{wang2020understanding}\footnote{Barlow Twins \citep{zbontar2021barlow} notably avoids the curse of dimensionality because the objective effectively estimates information under a Gaussian parameterization rather than doing so non-parametrically as in the InfoNCE loss.
-Our method also makes use of Gaussian/second order parameterizations, as detailed below.}.
-By contrast, capacity estimation theories operate in the regime of large ambient dimension as they are derived in the \say{large N (thermodynamic) limit} \citep{chung2018classification, bahri2020statistical}.
+However, estimating mutual information in high dimensional feature spaces is difficult \citep{belghazi2018mutual}, and furthermore it is not clear that closer approximation of mutual information in the objective yields improved representations \citep{wang2020understanding} By contrast, capacity measures developed in spin glass theory \citep{gardner1988optimal, abbaras2020rademacher} are derived in the ``large N (thermodynamic) limit''and thus are intended to operate in the regime of large ambient dimension \citep{chung2018classification, bahri2020statistical}.